GeyserMC/GeyserOptionalPack/developer_documentation.md

 - An option to rename maps in the cartography table
 - Command block renaming or enabling/setting command block execution delays

-To resolve this issue, this pack uses Json UI modification on these inventories.
+To resolve this issue, this pack uses Json UI modification on these inventory UIs.
 Here's how:

 `cartography_screen.json`
 ```json